It has been used to build houses, make pottery, keep creatures cool, and is one of the oldest words in the English language. Mud.

 That is smart thinking as buildings made from mud store energy for long periods of time, meaning interior temperatures change little from day to night.

-The walls absorb the sun’s heat during the day and radiates this at night as temperatures drop.
+The walls absorb the sun’s heat during the day and radiate this at night as temperatures drop.

 An added bonus is they are fireproof, resistant to damage from termites and requite very little maintenance.